-- (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting; or, - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter provided that it will not cause prejudice to the parties concerned. - 6.5 In lieu of speaking, Council Members and members of the public may submit representations in writing for consideration by the Committee.
-Written representations must be received by the Head of Planning or via email through planning@causewaycoastandglens.gov.uk at least 3 days prior to the Planning Committee meeting and will be reported to the Committee in an update report and circulated on the day of the meeting.
-The representations may be read out at the Committee provided there is sufficient time i.e. within the 5 minute timeframe, taking account of all speakers. - 6.6 An application scheduled for determination at the Planning Committee will not be withdrawn from the schedule due to failure of interested parties registering their request to speak within the above specified timeframe. - 6.7 An application may be withdrawn from the schedule at the Chair's discretion and only in exceptional circumstances.
+- 6.5 The Chairman may: - (a) Suspend the public's right to speak if he/she considers it necessary to maintain order at the meeting; or, - (b) Vary the order of representations if he/she feels that it is convenient and will assist the Committee in dealing with the matter provided that it will not cause prejudice to the parties concerned. - (c) Vary the order of applications if he/she feels that it is convenient and will assist the Committee in dealing with the matter provided it will not cause prejudice to the parties concerned. - 6.6 In lieu of speaking, Council Members and members of the public may submit representations in writing for consideration by the Committee.
+Written representations must be received by the Planning Department or via email at planning@causewaycoastandglens.gov.uk by 10am on the Friday prior to the Planning Committee meeting and will be reported to the Committee via an Addendum Report.
+Representations in lieu of speaking received after this time will be returned. - 6.7 An application scheduled for determination at the Planning Committee will not be withdrawn from the schedule due to failure of interested parties to register their request to speak within the above specified timeframe. - 6.8 An application may be withdrawn from the schedule at the Chair's discretion and only in exceptional circumstances.
+Verification of the exceptional circumstances must be submitted via planning@causewaycoastandglens.gov.uk by 12 noon on the Tuesday prior to the Committee meeting for discussion with the Chair.